smartmobilefactory/SMF-Fastlane-Commons/commons/smf_build_app/README.md

     code_signing_identity: "iPhone Distribution: Hidrive",  # The name of the signing certificate attached to the provisioning profile.
 This can be found in XCode under Build Settings/Code Signing Identity
     upload_itc: false,                                      # If enabled, the .ipa will be uploaded to App Store Connect.
     upload_bitcode: true,                                   # If disabled, Bitcode won't be uploaded.
-    export_method: false                                    # The Xcode archive export method to use.
-This needs to be set for special cases only.
+    export_method: false,                                   # The Xcode archive export method to use.
+This needs to be set for special cases only. icloud_environment                                      # ("Development" or "Production"): If the app uses iCloud capabilities, this has to be set accordingly for each target.
 )

 ```